Dental Emergencies

 We are located in Downtown Montreal, next to the Fairmont Queen Elizabeth Hotel across from Place Ville Marie.
 Metro Mc Gill or Metro Bonaventure.

-“Another great experience.
-Had an emergency they were able to see me immediately and fix my tooth with great care and precision” – Cedric F.
+"Another great experience.
+Had an emergency they were able to see me immediately and fix my tooth with great care and precision."

-Not many people put seeing the dentist high on their list of things they like to do, but it’s important that you don’t ignore dental issues, as that can make dealing with them in the future more difficult.
+Not many people prioritize seeing the dentist but it’s important that you don’t ignore dental issues, as that can make dealing with them in the future difficult.

 If you have a dental emergency but it occurs after our normal business hours, that’s not a problem because we provide on-call service for after-hours emergencies.